Wetsuit: Seam taping

 To deal with all these early sewing problems, taping of seams was developed.
 The tape is a strong nylon cloth with a very thin but solid waterproof rubber backing.
 The tape is applied across the seam and bonded either with a chemical solvent or with a hot rolling heat-sealer to melt the tape into the neoprene.

 With this technology, the suit could be sewn and then taped, and the tape would cover the sewing holes as well as providing some extra strength to prevent tearing along the needle holes.

 When colorful double-backed designer suits started appearing, taping moved primarily to the inside of the suit because the tape was usually very wide, jagged, black, and ugly, and was hidden within the suit and out of sight.

 Many 1960s and 1970s wetsuits were black with visible yellow seam taping.
 The yellow made the divers more easily seen in dark low-visibility water.
-To avoid this problem O'Neill fabricators developed a seam-tape which combined a thin nylon layer with a polyester hemming tape.
+To prevent needle holes from leaking, O'Neill fabricators developed a seam-tape which combined a thin nylon layer with a polyester hemming tape.
 Applied over the interior of the glued & sewn seam, then anneal bonded with a hand held teflon heating iron produced a seam that was both securely sealed and much stronger.

 Seam gluing

 Another alternative to sewing was to glue the edges of the suit together.
-This created a smooth, flat surface that did not necessarily need taping, but unfortunately, raw foam glued to foam is not a strong bond and still prone to tearing.
+This created a smooth, flat surface that did not necessarily need taping, but, raw foam glued to foam is not a strong bond and still prone to tearing.

 Most early wetsuits were fabricated completely by hand, which could lead to sizing errors in the cutting of the foam sheeting.
 If the cut edges did not align correctly or the gluing was not done well, there might still be water leakage along the seam.

 Initially, suits could be found as being sewn only, glued only, taped only, then also sewn and taped, or glued and taped, or perhaps all three.